-According to reports, stricter mortgage lending criteria introduced in April 2014 have resulted in a sharp increase in a new type of property owner; the mortgage prisoner.
+According to reports, stricter mortgage lending criteria introduced in April 2014 have resulted in a sharp increase in a new type of property owner; the mortgage prisoners.

-A mortgage prisoner is someone who is stuck on a Standard Variable Rate (SVR) after their existing mortgage product has come to an end, because stricter lending criteria means they’re unable to shop around for a better deal.
+Mortgage prisoners are people who are stuck on a Standard Variable Rate (SVR) after their existing mortgage product has come to an end, because stricter lending criteria means they’re unable to shop around for a better mortgage deal.

 Despite having a good payment record and no change in circumstances, home owners are struggling to access more competitive mortgage products because harsher rules mean they are unable to pass affordability tests.

 Unfortunately many mortgage providers rely on automated computer assessments, so there is little flexibility to consider a mortgage application on the case’s individual merits.

 What can you do if you’re a mortgage prisoner?